low-rb/low_type/README.md

 ### `[]` Enumerables

-The `[]` class method is redefined in the context of type expressions to represent an array of that object type.
-Luckily in the wild a `[]` class method is usually used rarely for "factory" or "utility" classes that don't overlap with enumerable classes.
+The `[]` class method is used in the context of type expressions to represent an enummerable collection (`Array`/`Hash`) of that object type.
+Anyone can define a `[]` class method on their class but luckily for us it's usually on a "factory" or "utility" class and not an enumerbale class so there's not much overlap.

-### `|` Default Value / Multiple Types
+### `|` Union Types / Default Value

-The pipe symbol (`|`) is used in the context of type expressions to support multiple types and the default value:
+The pipe symbol (`|`) is used in the context of type expressions to define multiple types as well as provide the default value:
-- Separate multiple allowed types with pipes: `my_variable = TypeOne | TypeTwo`
+- To allow multiple types separate them between pipes: `my_variable = TypeOne | TypeTwo`
 - The last *value* defined becomes the default value: `my_variable = TypeOne | TypeTwo | nil`

+If no default value is defined then the argument will be required.

 # Philosophy

 Ruby is an amazing language **BECAUSE** it's not typed.
-I don't believe Ruby should ever be fully typed, this is just a module to include in some areas of your codebase where you'd like a little extra assurance that the right values are coming in/out.
+I don't believe Ruby should ever be fully typed, this is just a module to include in some areas of your codebase where you'd like self-documentation and a little extra assurance that the right values are coming in/out.